dwp/dataworks-github-config/README.md

 1. Replace every instance of `example` with the name of your repo using underscores.
 1. Raise a PR with your changes
 1. Once approved and merged, the concourse job for this repo (not your new one) will run and create your new repository.
 This takes a while as it checks all repos configured here.
-1. Checkout your new repo and run `make initial-commit` from within the top level directory of your new repo, followed by `aviator` if creating a Terraform repository.
-This will rename template files, install the githooks submodule, then create a PR in your new repo.

 # Notes